Tusharshahane-maker/EDA-on-Car-Dekho/README.md

-# EDA-on-Car-Dekho
-CarDekho Used Car Analysis

-# Project Overview
-This project performs Exploratory Data Analysis (EDA) on used-car listing data from CarDekho.
-The analysis helps to understand how different factors like car age, brand, fuel type, transmission, and mileage affect the resale price.

-# Objectives

-Analyze resale price distribution by brand, year, and fuel type

-Understand how car age and kilometers driven influence price

-Identify popular car brands and their market share

-Explore trends in ownership, transmission type, and seller type

-# Dataset

-Source: CarDekho dataset (CSV)

-Key columns :

-name – brand + model

-year – manufacturing year

-selling_price – resale price in INR

-km_driven – total kilometers run

-fuel – petrol/diesel/CNG/electric

-seller_type – individual or dealer

-transmission – manual/automatic

-owner – number of previous owners

-# Tools & Technologies

-Python (Pandas, NumPy)

-Data Visualization: Matplotlib, Seaborn

-Jupyter Notebook for analysis

-# Key Findings (example, adjust to your findings)

-Petrol cars form the majority of listings

-Older cars (e.g., > 10 years) tend to have much lower prices

-Automatic transmission cars cost more than manual ones on average

-Mileage (km_driven) and car age are strong predictors of resale value

-Maruti, Hyundai, and Honda are among the most frequent brands in the dataset

-# Visualizations

-Bar charts (fuel type, seller type)

-Scatter plots (price vs km driven)

-Line charts (price trend by manufacturing year)

-Pie charts (market share of seller types or brands)

-# Instructions to Run

-Clone the repository

-Install the required Python packages:
+📊 CarDekho Used Car Data – Exploratory Data Analysis (EDA)

+This project performs a detailed Exploratory Data Analysis (EDA) on a used car dataset sourced from CarDekho.
+The goal is to understand the key factors that influence car resale prices and identify meaningful trends in the Indian used-car market.

+📁 Project Overview

+Used car prices vary widely depending on multiple factors like brand, manufacturing year, mileage, fuel type, and number of previous owners.
+This project analyzes these features to uncover insights such as:

+How car age affects resale value

+Which brands are most common in listings

+Which fuel types dominate the market

+How kilometers driven influence price

+Price comparison across manual vs automatic transmission

+Seller type trends (Dealer vs Individual)

+The findings help both buyers and sellers understand the market better.

+📌 Dataset Details

+Source: CarDekho (public dataset)

+Key Columns:

+Column Name	Description
+name	Car brand & model
+year	Manufacturing year
+selling_price	Price at which the car is being sold km_driven	Total kilometers driven fuel	Type of fuel (Petrol, Diesel, CNG, LPG, Electric) seller_type	Seller category (Individual/Dealer/Trustmark) transmission	Manual or Automatic owner	Number of previous owners
+🛠️ Tools & Technologies

+Python

+Pandas, NumPy

+Matplotlib, Seaborn

+Jupyter Notebook

+🔍 Analysis Performed
+✔️ Data Cleaning

+Removed missing values

+Standardized text fields

+Checked for duplicates

+Converted data types (numeric, categorical)

+✔️ Exploratory Data Analysis

+Distribution of selling prices

+Price variation by fuel type

+Car age vs selling price

+Kilometers driven vs price (scatter)

+Transmission type comparison

+Seller type market share

+Top brands in the dataset

+Outlier detection with box plots

+✔️ Visualizations

+Bar charts for brand count, fuel type

+Scatter plots (price vs km_driven / year)

+Pie charts for seller type distribution

+Line charts for price trends by year

+Heatmaps for correlation among features

+📈 Key Insights

+Here are some typical insights (modify based on your notebook results):

+Petrol cars dominate the dataset.

+Maruti, Hyundai, and Honda are the most listed car brands.

+Automatic cars generally have a higher selling price than manual ones.

+Cars with lower mileage get better resale prices.

+Cars older than 10 years show a sharp decline in value.

+Fuel type and transmission strongly influence price.

+Owner count impacts buyer perception and reduces price.

+▶️ How to Run the Project

+Clone this repository:

+git clone <your-repo-link>

+Install dependencies:

 pip install -r requirements.txt

-Open EDA.ipynb in Jupyter Notebook and run all cells
+Launch Jupyter Notebook:

+jupyter notebook

+Open the notebook file:

+EDA - Car Dekho.ipynb

+Run all cells to reproduce the analysis.
 # Conclusion
 This analysis gives valuable insights about the used car market (from CarDekho), helping both buyers and sellers make data-driven decisions about pricing, car selection, and timing.